 (1) The Housatonic River Trout Management Area shall be that portion of the Housatonic River in Salisbury, Canaan, Sharon, and Cornwall from the bridge at Route 112 downstream to the bridge at Routes 4 and 7.
-There shall be no closed season for trout in the Housatonic River Trout Management Area, except that those portions of this trout management area within one hundred feet of signs indicating such closure posted by the Department of Energy and Environmental Protection at or near the mouths of tributary streams shall be closed to all fishing during the period June fifteenth through September fifteenth, inclusive.
+[There shall be no closed season for trout in the Housatonic River Trout Management Area, except that those] No person shall fish in those portions of [this trout management area] the Housatonic River Trout Management Area within one hundred feet of signs indicating such [closure] prohibition posted by the Department of Energy and Environmental Protection at or near the mouths of tributary streams [shall be closed to all fishing] during the period June fifteenth through September fifteenth, inclusive.
 Fishing within a portion of the Housatonic River Trout Management Area as indicated by signs posted by the Department of Energy and Environmental Protection is restricted to fly fishing only.
 The daily creel limit for trout in the Housatonic River Trout Management Area is zero and all trout caught shall be immediately returned, without avoidable injury, to the waters from which taken.
 Possession of trout in the waters or on the shores of the Housatonic River Trout Management Area is prohibited.

 (2) The Willimantic River Trout Management Area shall be that portion of the Willimantic River in Tolland and Willington from the mouth of Roaring Brook downstream to the bridge at Route 74.
 Fishing in the Willimantic River Trout Management Area is restricted to fly fishing only.
-There shall be no closed season for trout in the Willimantic River Trout Management Area.
+[There shall be no closed season for trout in the Willimantic River Trout Management Area.]
 The daily creel limit for trout in the Willimantic River Trout Management Area is zero and all trout caught shall be immediately returned, without avoidable injury, to the waters from which taken.
 Possession of trout in the waters or on the shores of the Willimantic River Trout Management Area is prohibited.

 (3) The Mianus River Trout Management Area shall be that portion of the Mianus River in Stamford, from Merriebrook Lane to the dam approximately one mile upstream, as indicated by signs posted by the Department of Energy and Environmental Protection.
-There shall be no closed season for trout in this area and the minimum length for trout taken shall be nine inches.
+[There shall be no closed season for trout in this area and the] The minimum length for trout taken in the Mianus River Trout Management Area shall be nine inches.
 From September first through 6:00 a.m. on the second Saturday in April, fishing in this area is restricted to single hook flies and artificial lures only, the daily creel limit for trout is zero, and all trout caught shall be immediately returned, without avoidable injury, to the waters from which taken.
 During said time period from September first through 6:00 A.M. on the second Saturday in April, possession of trout in the waters or on the shores of the Mianus River Trout Management Area is prohibited.
-From 6:00 a.m. on the second
+From 6:00 a.m. on the second Saturday in April through August thirty-first, the daily creel limit in the Mianus River Trout Management Area for any combination of trout is two.